+Classic fraud.
+Unsophisticated fraudsters purchase stolen credit card credentials on the dark web with the purpose of its future misuse.

+Triangulation scheme: involves three parties – the shopper, the e-commerce store, and the fraudster.
+The fraudster creates a fake online storefront, usually offering high-demand goods at low prices, and collects payments for the goods it sells.
+Then, using other stolen credit card data and the names collected on his storefront, the fraudster purchases goods from a legitimate website and ships them to the customers who purchased on his new online storefront.

 - contact the shipper to reroute the package to an address where they can retrieve the stolen goods;

 - wait near the delivery point for the parcel to arrive, offer to sign for it instead of the homeowner, saying they’re not available.

 Card testing fraud: a fraudster (generally a bot) tests the validity of a credit card number and further uses its credentials at another website to commit fraud.

 Chargeback fraud (aka “friendly fraud “): hardly ever carried out by hardcore criminals, rather by disingenuous consumers.
 After making a purchase, they issue a chargeback, claiming their card was stolen.
 And the chargeback usually occurs after the goods are delivered.

 Antifraud is a system for monitoring and preventing fraudulent transactions.
 Such systems are used for e-commerce fraud detection – they check each payment in real-time mode, running it through dozens or even hundreds of filters.

-The crucial task of each anti-fraud mechanisms is to check each transaction, detect “suspicious” moments in it and make a decision — to decline the payment or to accept it.
+The crucial task of each e-commerce fraud prevention tool is to check each transaction, detect “suspicious” moments in it and make a decision — to decline the payment or to accept it.

 Antifraud systems usually consist of automatic transaction monitoring with a range of customisable filters and mechanisms for cardholder authentication and card validation and “manual” transaction monitoring for edge cases.
 Such a system is quite an expensive development that is usually affordable only for banks, shops and specialised services (payment aggregators and processing centres that specialise in accepting payments).
 That is why most online services and online stores prefer to use the services of third-party contractors to receive payments.